AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Related Work

-Finally, our preliminary conference version, AULLM~\cite{aullm_conf}, made an early attempt to apply LLM reasoning to micro-expression detection.
-Despite its pioneering nature, AULLM relied on superficial pattern matching without explicit physical constraints, rendering it vulnerable to domain shifts.
-The proposed AULLM++ advances this framework by integrating structural graph reasoning (R-AUGNN) and causal counterfactual intervention (CCR).
-Deviating from the traditional fragmented paradigm, AULLM++ constructs a unified system that successfully maps subtle facial dynamics and physical priors into logical premises, systematically overcoming the technical bottlenecks of weak features, rigid relations, and cross-domain fragility.
+Finally, our preliminary conference version, AULLM~\cite{aullm_conf}, made an early attempt to apply LLM-based token-conditioned inference to micro-expression detection.
+Despite this early contribution, AULLM relied on concatenated visual features without explicit AU-relation constraints, making it vulnerable to domain shifts.
+The proposed AULLM++ advances this framework by integrating relation-aware graph modeling (R-AUGNN) and intervention-inspired consistency regularization (CCR).
+In contrast to fragmented pipelines, AULLM++ constructs a unified system that maps subtle facial dynamics and physical priors into structured visual and relational tokens, addressing the technical bottlenecks of weak features, rigid relations, and cross-domain fragility.